-(1) Processed products in clause 1.1(2)c), e) and f) must be processed and handled in New Zealand in accordance with the relevant sections for their product type in OER: OPR by an operator that complies with the requirements in clause 1.3.
+(1) Processed products in clauses 1.1(2) c), e) and f) must be processed and handled in New Zealand in accordance with the relevant sections for the product type in OER: OPR by an operator that complies with the requirements in clause 1.3.

-- The relevant sections in OER: OPR for each product type are: - Processed products, excluding alcoholic beverages: clauses 3.1 and 3.9; and - Alcoholic beverages: clauses 3.1 and 3.10. - (2) Processed products must contain a minimum of 95 % of ingredients that have been: - a) produced according to the requirements in clause 1.4.1; or - b) processed according to the requirements in subclause (1); or - c) produced or processed in and imported from the EU in compliance with the relevant EU regulations for organic products and certified by a certification body recognised by a European Union Member State's competent authority for organics.
+- The relevant sections in OER: OPR for each product type are: - Processed products, excluding alcoholic beverages: clauses 3.1 and 3.9; and - Alcoholic beverages: clauses 3.1 and 3.10. - (2) Processed products must contain a minimum of 95 % of ingredients that have been: - a) produced according to the requirements in 1.4.1; or - b) processed according to the requirements in subclause (1); or - c) produced, or processed in and imported from Switzerland, in compliance with the relevant Swiss regulations for organic products and certified by a certification body recognised by Switzerland's competent authority for organics;

-- Information on the relevant regulations applicable in the EU can be found on the European Commission website at https://agriculture.ec.europa.eu/farming/organic-farming/legislation_en - A list of control authorities and control bodies in the EU can be found on the European Commission website at European Commission Agriculture OFIS Inspection bodies (europa.eu) - d) produced or processed in and imported from an EU third country whose rules of production and inspection have been recognised as equivalent to the EU rules, and the following criteria are met:
+- Copies of the Swiss Federal Council EAER Ordinances on Organic Farming can be found in the following websites: - Ordinance on Organic Farming and the Labelling of Organically Produced Products and Foodstuffs (Organic Farming Ordinance 910.18); and - EAER Ordinance on Organic Farming 910.181. - Note: English is not an official language of the Swiss Confederation.
+Where English translations are provided on the Swiss website, these are for information purposes only as these may not reflect the most current versions of the Swiss legislation. - d) produced or processed in and imported from a Swiss third country whose rules of production and inspection have been recognised as equivalent to the Swiss ordinances, and the following criteria are met: - i) the third country is listed in Annex 1 in the current version of EAER Ordinance on Organic Farming 910.184; and - the imported product complies with the criteria listed in Annex 1 in the current version of EAER Ordinance on Organic Farming 910.184 for the relevant Swiss third country, including product category, origin, production standard, and control bodies covered by the arrangement.

-- i) the third country is listed in Annex I to the current version of Commission Implementing Regulation (EU) 2021/2325; and - ii) the imported product complies with the criteria listed in Annex I to the current version of Commission Implementing Regulation (EU) 2021/2325 for the relevant EU third country, including product category, origin, production standard, and control bodies covered by the arrangement.
+- Note: English is not an official language of the Swiss Confederation.
+English is not an official language of the Swiss Confederation.
+Where English translations are provided on the Swiss website, these are for information purposes only as these may not reflect the most current versions of the Swiss legislation. - When interpreting the criteria listed in Annex I to the current version of EAER Ordinance on Organic Farming 910.184 for each Swiss third country, MPI recommends checking the following: - Product category: any limitations or exclusions; - Origin: whether the arrangement allows the trading partner to use imported ingredients, and if so: any other conditions or restrictions that apply, for example, from where the trading partner may import ingredients, and; - Production standards: documentary evidence will need to demonstrate that the products were verified against the standard(s) specified; - Certification bodies: the certification body that verified the product as complying with the relevant production standard must be included in Annex I.

-- Information on the third countries recognised by the EU as having equivalent organic production rules and control systems can be found on the European Commission webpage at https://agriculture.ec.europa.eu/farming/organic-farming/trade_en - When interpreting the criteria listed in Annex I to the current version of Commission Implementing Regulation (EU) 2021/2325 for each EU third country, MPI recommends checking the following: - Product category: any limitations or exclusions; - Origin: whether the arrangement allows the trading partner to use imported ingredients, and if so: any other conditions or restrictions that apply, for example, from where the trading partner may import ingredients; and - Production standards: documentary evidence will need to demonstrate that the products were verified against the standard(s) specified; - Control bodies: the certification body that verified the product as complying with the relevant production standard must be included in Annex I. - e) produced or processed in and imported from a New Zealand third country or market whose rules of production and inspection have been recognised by MPI as equivalent to the OOAP, up to a maximum of 5 % by weight of products of agricultural origin.
+e) produced or processed in and imported from a New Zealand third country or market whose rules of production and inspection have been recognised by MPI as equivalent to the OOAP, up to a maximum of 5 % by weight of products of agricultural origin.